dima-ma/StockAndBuyTestApp/README.md

 ## API Documentation

 This section provides an overview of the various endpoints available in the API, you can see a clearer description in Swagger.

+`The delete and update endpoints were not implemented because they are not required by the task, but with the benefits of a clean architecture, it will take 10 minutes to add them in the future`

 1. **Product Endpoints**:
     - **Create New Product**: Add a new product to the system.